 That’s it!
 You’ll now have enhanced FPS in your game while image quality has been maintained.

-Below is a comparison of NIS at 85% resizing (1632 x 918) and NIS deactivated (original 1080p).
+Below is a comparison of NIS at 85% resizing (1632 x 918) and NIS disabled (original 1080p).

 The difference in quality is certainly noticeable, especially if you take a closer look at Kratos’ armor or axe.
-However, NIS 85% still looks pretty good while also getting 10% to 15% more FPS.
+However, NIS 85% still looks fairly good while also getting 10% to 15% more FPS.

 For comprehensive comparisons, you can watch this video by KitGuruTechno.